-To back up, lift up on the shift selector ring (1) and then move it to the R (Reverse) position after stopping the vehicle completely.
+On the 6-speed manual transmission to back up, lift up on the shift selector ring 1 and then move it to the R (Reverse) position after stopping the vehicle completely.

-The shift selector ring 1 returns to its original position when the shift selector is moved to the N (Neutral) position.
+The shift selector ring returns to its original position when the shift selector is moved to the N (Neutral) position.